diegomiranda02/juris-graph-insights/README.md

 ## Introduction

 The legal field has been incorporating advanced technologies and methodologies to aid lawyers, judges, and legal professionals in making informed and data-driven decisions.
-With the growing amount of data available, graph data analysis has become a crucial tool for comprehending the intricate relationships between cases, decisions, judges, attorneys, involved parties, acts, titles, chapters, sections, and subsections.
+With the growing amount of data available, graph data analysis has become a crucial tool for comprehending the intricate relationships between cases, decisions, judges, attorneys, involved parties, acts, chapters, sections, and subsections.

 By including judges, cases, decisions, and attorneys in the graph database model, it becomes feasible to depict the connections among legislative components and legal entities involved in interpreting, applying, and representing the law.
 This enhanced model allows for navigation not only within the legislative hierarchy but also among different legal actors and their activities related to specific sections and subsections of the act.